PiscatorX/Skunkworks/Shark_eDNA/README.md

 ```

 I have noticed that sometimes this will generate an error
-We also need to tell R to insall packages in the local directory as we don't have permission to write to main R libraries.
-We run the following command on thcommand line.
+We also need to tell R to install packages in the local directory as we don't have permission to write to main R libraries.
+We run the following command on the command line.

 ```
 export R_LIBS_USER=$HOME/apps/R:$R_LIBS_USER